425 Library, MC-522

 Champaign, IL 61820

-Located on the second floor of the Oak Street Library Facility, the Conservation Unit
+Located on the second floor of the Oak Street Library Facility in the John "Bud" Velde

 Additionally, conservation personnel respond to all emergencies which affect

 Library materials, recover wet and mold-affected materials, and assist with exhibit preparation.

 We perform a variety of treatments on circulating, reference and reserve materials,

 - Mending and cleaning flat and bound paper;

 - Constructing protective enclosures such as clamshells, phase boxes, and portfolios.